chishui/chishui/README.md

 ### Hi there 👋

+- 👻 I recently published a new MacOS cli tool [OneWallpaper](https://github.com/chishui/OneWallpaper)👈.
+- 🤤 I'm currently actively working on JSSoup and JSSoupSelector.
+- 🙅 C++ rules!
+But now I'm a Java developer at work 🤑.

 <!--
 **chishui/chishui** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.